 Interestingly, three of the top four journals have data-sharing policies that require data sharing.
 The Psychological Record requires data sharing except in circumstances that must be justified at the time of submission: “A submission to the journal implies that materials described in the manuscript, including all relevant raw data, will be freely available to any researcher wishing to use them for non-commercial purposes, without breaching participant confidentiality… All original research must include a Data Availability Statement.”
 (The Psychological Record, 2023).
 The International Journal of Psychology & Psychological Therapy does not have a data-sharing policy (International Journal of Psychology and Psychological Therapy, 2023).
 The Journal of Contextual Behavioral Science requires data sharing except in circumstances that must be justified at the time of submission: “It is expected that all authors who publish in the Journal of Contextual Behavioral Science will share data upon reasonable request.
 Therefore, we ask authors who do not already have their data openly available to the public to include an author note indicating ‘Data is available upon reasonable request’.
 Authors can request to leave this note out if they can provide an adequately strong justification for not doing so in the cover letter.”
 (Journal of Contextual Behavioral Science, 2023).
 Finally, Frontiers requires data sharing except in circumstances that must be justified at the time of submission: “Frontiers requires that authors make the ‘minimal data set’ underlying the findings described and used to reach the conclusions of the manuscript, available to any qualified researchers.”
 (Frontiers, 2023).

+Figure 1.
+Percent of articles reporting a Data Availability Statement by year.

 Prevalence of Data Availability Statements

 Of the 52 articles, 21 (42.3%) contained a data-sharing statement.
 Encouragingly, the proportion of articles increased from 0% in 2018 to 100% in 2022 (see Figure 1).
 It is worth noting that it is difficult to define a precise date when these policies came into effect.
 For example, from speaking to the editor of JCBS, these policies were progressively rolled out through the different levels of the journal’s article-handling processes over time.
 Regardless, results demonstrate that data-sharing statements have moved from absent to ubiquitous over these years.

-Figure 1.
-Percent of articles reporting a Data Availability Statements by year.

 Prevalence of data sharing upon request

 I sent a data-sharing request to the authors of every article via email.
 A copy of the email can be found in the supplementary materials (osf.io/aetpq).
 In summary, it stated that I wished to obtain the data from publications using the IRAP published in the last 5 years; that data would be screened for any personally identifying information and then posted to a project on the Open Science Framework; and that I hoped that authors could reply within two weeks to indicate whether they are able and willing to share the data.